 Building the package involves running './configure'.
-If you need to supply additional flags to configure, define them in the AM_DISTCHECK_CONFIGURE_FLAGS variable in your top-level Makefile.am.
-The user can still extend or override the flags provided there by defining the DISTCHECK_CONFIGURE_FLAGS variable, on the command line when invoking make.
-It's worth nothing that make distcheck needs complete control over the configure options --srcdir and --prefix, so those options cannot be overridden by AM_DISTCHECK_CONFIGURE_FLAGS nor by DISTCHECK_CONFIGURE_FLAGS.
+If you need to supply additional flags to configure, define them in the AM\DISTCHECK\CONFIGURE\FLAGS variable in your top-level Makefile.am.
+The user can still extend or override the flags provided there by defining the DISTCHECK\CONFIGURE\FLAGS variable, on the command line when invoking make.
+It's worth noting that make distcheck needs complete control over the configure options --srcdir and --prefix, so those options cannot be overridden by AM\DISTCHECK\CONFIGURE\FLAGS nor by DISTCHECK\CONFIGURE\FLAGS.

-Also note that developers are encouraged to strive to make their code buildable without requiring any special configure option; thus, in general, you shouldn't define AM_DISTCHECK_CONFIGURE_FLAGS.
+Also note that developers are encouraged to strive to make their code buildable without requiring any special configure option; thus, in general, you shouldn't define AM\DISTCHECK\CONFIGURE\FLAGS.
 However, there might be few scenarios in which the use of this variable is justified.
 GNU m4 offers an example.
-GNU m4 configures by default with its experimental and seldom used "changeword" feature disabled; so in its case it is useful to have make distcheck run configure with the --with-changeword option, to ensure that the code for changeword support still compiles correctly.
-GNU m4 also employs the AM_DISTCHECK_CONFIGURE_FLAGS variable to stress-test the use of --program-prefix=g, since at one point the m4 build system had a bug where make installcheck was wrongly assuming it could blindly test "m4", rather than the just-installed "gm4".
+GNU m4 configures by default with its experimental and seldom used "changeword" feature disabled; so in this case it is useful to have make distcheck run configure with the --with-changeword option, to ensure that the code for changeword support still compiles correctly.
+GNU m4 also employs the AM\DISTCHECK\CONFIGURE\FLAGS variable to stress-test the use of --program-prefix=g, since at one point the m4 build system had a bug where make installcheck was wrongly assuming it could blindly test "m4", rather than the just-installed "gm4".